earthly/website/blog/_posts/2022-04-26-python-docker.md

     Learn how to run Python applications using Docker, a containerization tool that simplifies managing dependencies and allows for easy sharing of projects with other developers.
 This tutorial provides step-by-step instructions on setting up a Docker container, building a Python app, and running it within the container.
 last_modified_at: 2023-07-24
 ---
-**"This article explains how to Dockerize Python applications.
+**This article explains how to Dockerize Python applications.
 Earthly significantly speeds up CI pipelines for Python apps in Docker.
-[Learn how](https://cloud.earthly.dev/login)."**
+[Learn how](https://cloud.earthly.dev/login).**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4bGtb2L4-VM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>